 Chapter 5: How to read food labels

 Do you know what you're eating?
 Do you believe that the food industry knows about your personal health?
-This chapter teaches you how to evaluate nutritional labels on the foods you consume, and which components are the most important.
-The video is 15:05 minutes.
+This chapter teaches you how to evaluate nutritional labels on the foods you consume, and which components are the most important for supporting increased energy and mental clarity.
+The video is 50 minutes, with three minutes of bonus material at the end.
+This content was updated on 9 March 2018.

 Chapter 6: Resources for Vegetarians and Vegans